tsiendragon/my-dl-reading-log/docs/book/engineering/memory_efficient.md

 # Memory-Efficient Deep Learning: Key Techniques Explained

 Training modern deep learning models is expensive — they eat up GPU memory fast.
+This memory bottleneck often limits the size of models we can train and the batch sizes we can use.

-Fortunately, there are techniques that help us train larger models faster while consuming fewer resources.
-Let’s break down some of the most important ones.
+Fortunately, there are several key techniques that help us overcome these limitations and train larger models more efficiently.
+These techniques fall into three main categories:

+1. **Parallelization strategies** that distribute the workload across multiple GPUs
+2. **Precision reduction** that uses fewer bits per number to save memory
+3. **Memory optimization** that trades computation for memory savings

+Let's explore each of these approaches in detail.

 ## 1. Data Parallelism (DP) vs Distributed Data Parallel (DDP) vs Fully Sharded Data Parallel (FSDP)